holidayextras/holidayextras.github.com/_posts/2016-10-07-how-flexible-are-you.md

 Our Scrum Masters also have flexibility in which approach we take to deliver work.
 Sometimes Scrum is not the best option, it could be Kanban is a better fit.
 But agile is always at the heart of what we do.

 So flexibility is a very necessary skill to have in order to succeed as a Scrum Master.
-If you're thinking about become a Scrum Master, I'd certainly ask you to consider **"How Flexible Are You?**
+If you're thinking about becoming a Scrum Master, I'd certainly ask you to consider **"How Flexible Are You?**